filterpaper/qmk_userspace/readme.md

 ```

 ## Implementation
-Each configuration can be used individually to improve mod-tap trigger accuracy based on personal typing habits.
-Additionally, conditional statements within each configuration should be fine-tuned for specific use cases.
+Each configuration can be used independently to improve mod-tap trigger accuracy based on personal typing habits.
+Conditional statements within each configuration should also be fine-tuned for specific use cases.

 &nbsp;</br> &nbsp;</br>